fastlib/INFOMQNM-Public/AdditionalInformation/assumptions.md

 # Assumptions and more

 Before doing any analysis you need to check if you can even do this type of analysis!
+If you do not check these assumptions, the outcome of your test does not mean anything!
+Hence, it is crucial to do these before doing the analysis!
 As these assumption checks are often forgotten, I want to shed some more light on this topic using this document.
 I will explain the checks you need to do and what you can do if those checks fail.

 ## Tests